 I grew up in a rather rainy part of Germany, a small town, with a small bookshop wich turned out to be my second home.
 I spent my afternoons sitting on the stairs, carefully turning the pages of brand new books, reading whatever the shop owner allowed me to touch.

-After finishing the gymnasium I studied Scandinavian and German Literature in Freiburg, in the sunny part of Germany, and took a Master of Arts, even though I was never really happy at university.
-Again, it was in a bookshop where I felt more at home, so I worked there beside my studies, doing whatever they allowed me to do.
+However it was in a bookshop where I felt really at home, so I worked there beside my studies, doing whatever they allowed me to do.

 The Erasmus exchange programme brought me to Oslo, Norway, where I lived for almost two years.
 I improved my language skills and got in contact with publishing.
 Back in Germany I started a regular editor's career: Volunteer work, internships and freelance jobs.
 Finally I got a job at a publishing house and could call myself an editor.

 I worked in German publishing for over ten years, before I decided to change perspectives and go over to the more creative side: first translating from Norwegian